Disadvantages of Visual Aids in Teaching and How to Fix Them

 How to fix:

-Adjust your movement speed by getting student feedbacks in class.
-If your animated videos are for eLearning, provide controls so the learner can slow down to a comfortable pace and allow them to rewind the animation.
+Adjust your movement speed by getting student feedback in class.
+For animated videos for e-learning, provide controls so the learner can slow down to a comfortable pace and allow them to rewind the animation.

 How to fix:

 Use voiceover in sync with the animation rather than written text.
-Use least text as possible.
+Use as little text as possible.
 Place the labels next to the objects or process that they present so attention will not be split.

 It can be hard for learners to quickly determine which parts of an animation are most relevant and which are not.
 In fact, some of the more dazzling elements may not be the most important but will attract the most attention.